amitgoldGH/BLEProject/README.md

 cd to the directory and type "npm install"

+in BLEProject/android/gradle.properties set the path to your Java 11 jdk if your android sdk isn't in your environment variables you'll need to create a local properties file in the android folder and specify that location.

 Connect Android phone that supports Bluetooth 4.0 and above via USB

 Enable Developer mode -> Enable USB Debugging